xuansonon/TwelveDaysOfChristmas/README.md

 On the second day of Christmas
 My true love gave to me:
 Two Turtle Doves
-and A Partridge in a Pear Tree
+And a Partridge in a Pear Tree

 On the third day of Christmas
 My true love gave to me:
 Three French Hens
 Two Turtle Doves
-and A Partridge in a Pear Tree
+And a Partridge in a Pear Tree

 ...
 ```